micmejia/bible-dump/NKJV/Jeremiah/Jer 13.md

 "Thus says the Lord: 'In this manner I will ruin the pride of Judah and the great pride of Jerusalem.

 ###### 10
-This evil people, who refuse to hear My words, who follow[^g] the dictates of their hearts, and walk after other gods to serve them and worship them, shall be just like this sash which is profitable for nothing.
+This evil people, who refuse to hear My words, who follow the dictates of their hearts, and walk after other gods to serve them and worship them, shall be just like this sash which is profitable for nothing.

 ###### 11
 For as the sash clings to the waist of a man, so I have caused the whole house of Israel and the whole house of Judah to cling to Me,' says the Lord, 'that they may become My people, for renown, for praise, and for glory; but they would not hear.' ## Symbol of the Wine Bottles